Pinelab-studio/pinelab-vendure-plugins/packages/vendure-plugin-campaign-tracker/README.md

 plugins: [
   CampaignTrackerPlugin.init({
     // Pick an attribution model.
 Choose from `LastInteractionAttribution`, `FirstInteractionAttribution`, `LinearAttribution`
-    // Or, implement your own by implementing the AttributionModel interface
+    // Or, implement your own by implementing the AttributionModel interface.
+    // See JsDoc of each model for more information
     attributionModel: new LastInteractionAttribution()
   }),
   AdminUiPlugin.init({